 According to the American Cancer Society, more than

 Although there isn’t a specific diet for people living with kidney cancer, good eating habits are vital to

 Fruits and vegetables

-Fruits and vegetables are high in soluble fiber and a good source of many essential vitamins and minerals.
-They also help to reduce cholesterol levels and control your blood sugar.
-You should aim to have between 5 and 10 servings of fruits and vegetables from a variety of sources every day.
+Fruits and vegetables are high in fiber and a good source of many essential vitamins and minerals.
+They can also help to reduce cholesterol levels and can help manage your blood sugar.
+Fiber-rich vegetables, such as beans and peas, are also healthful.

 Proteins are a necessary part of everyone’s diet, as they help to build and maintain muscle mass.
-But too much protein for someone with kidney cancer can cause a buildup of food-derived waste in the bloodstream.
+But too much protein for someone with kidney cancer may cause a buildup of food-derived waste in the bloodstream.
 This may cause symptoms like fatigue, nausea, and headache.

-Speak with a doctor or registered dietitian about the right amount and best types of protein to include in your diet.
+Speak with a doctor or a registered dietitian about the right amount and best types of protein to include in your diet.

 Foods that are high in salt